smarie/python-pytest-cases/README.md

 >>> nox --list
 Sessions defined in <path>\noxfile.py:

-* tests-2.7 -> Run the test suite, including test reports generation and coverage reports.
+* tests(3-14-env-pytest-latest) -> Run the test suite, including test reports generation and coverage reports.
-* tests-3.5 -> Run the test suite, including test reports generation and coverage reports.
+* tests(3-14-env-pytest8.x) -> Run the test suite, including test reports generation and coverage reports.
-* tests-3.6 -> Run the test suite, including test reports generation and coverage reports.
+* tests(3-14-env-pytest7.x) -> Run the test suite, including test reports generation and coverage reports.
-* tests-3.8 -> Run the test suite, including test reports generation and coverage reports.
+* tests(3-14-env-pytest6.x) -> Run the test suite, including test reports generation and coverage reports.
+...
-* tests-3.7 -> Run the test suite, including test reports generation and coverage reports.
+* tests(3-11-env-pytest-latest) -> Run the test suite, including test reports generation and coverage reports.
+* flake8 -> Launch flake8 qualimetry.
-- docs-3.7 -> Generates the doc and serves it on a local http server.
-Pass '-- build' to build statically instead.
+* docs -> Generates the doc.
+Pass '-- serve' to serve it on a local http server instead.
-- publish-3.7 -> Deploy the docs+reports on github pages.
+- publish -> Deploy the docs+reports on github pages.
 Note: this rebuilds the docs
+* build -> Same as release but just builds
-- release-3.7 -> Create a release on github corresponding to the latest tag
+- release -> Create a release on github corresponding to the latest tag
 ```

 ## Running the tests and generating the reports